shufanhe/MyRecipe/docs/iteration_report_1.md

 1. Lost a team member.
 Therefore, we had to reassign some tasks which was not bad.
 2. Navbar elements that needed to be in the same navigation bar being in different html files.
 It was hard to style.

-Adjustments
+Adjustments to Overall Design
 ----------------
 1. No adjustments.

 Helpful Tools & Approaches
 ----------------
-1. Seeing sample code for example, using inspect on other websites.
+1. Seeing sample code as examples, using "inspect" on other websites.
 2. Communication and meeting multiple times throughout the week.
+3. Start early.

 Week 2 Plan
 ----------------